The Documentary Film Project

 The Naysayers: Frederick Stare, Victor Herbert, and sugar coated science

-Linus Pauling PhD and Roger Williams, PhD- scientific nutritional heavy weights
+Linus Pauling PhD and Roger Williams, PhD- the scientific nutritional heavy weights behind orthomolecular medicine

 Episode 5